DIPlib/diplib/changelogs/diplib_next.md

 - Tensor indexing no longer removed color space information since the fix to the move constructor in 3.4.3.

+- `dip::Image::CheckIsMask()` didn't properly check for singleton-expandable masks, accepting masks of any size.

 ### Updated dependencies